 Like in every other state, Minnesota puts crimes into two categories—misdemeanors and felonies.
 Misdemeanors are crimes that the Minnesota government considers to be less serious, such as being in possession of less than 42.5 grams of marijuana.
 While the consequences aren’t as severe as felony convictions, misdemeanors can still lead to serious legal issues especially if you have prior convictions on your record.

 Don’t let a mistake you made today cause you to lose your privileges tomorrow.
-The expert robbery attorney at Migala Law Office will help you navigate the St. Cloud courtroom and get the best possible outcome on your case.
-With a decade of experience, we will aggressively litigate on your behalf to ensure your future is protected.
+The expert robbery attorneys at Migala Law Office will help you navigate the courtroom and get the best possible outcome on your case.
+With over a decade of experience, we will aggressively litigate on your behalf to ensure your future is protected.

 Call Migala Law Office in St. Cloud, MN, at 320-229-7451 for a free initial consultation.
 We’ll work hard to help you avoid a felony conviction.

 Max penalty up to $300 fine

 Max penalty up to 90 days in jail, and up to $1,000 fine and or both